jaiperis/jaiperis/README.md

 - 👋 Hi, I’m @jaiperis
 - 👀 I’m interested in machine learning and other AI.
 - 🌱 I’m currently learning Python 3 and C++.
-I am also studying electrical engineering.
+I am also studying electrical engineering at UTD.
 - 📫 jperis390@gmail.com

 <!---